fernandodsales/Predictive-and-Descriptive-Analytics/README.txt

 ====================================================================================================================
-Open Source - Group Project
-Fernando Delgado, Mario serrano, Harikrishnan Gopalakrishnan
+Predictive and Descriptive analytics - Group Project Fernando Delgado, Mario serrano, Harikrishnan Gopalakrishnan
 ====================================================================================================================
 This project folder presents the creation of a predictive and descrptivie analysis with python